Rockman-Blue/SANS-SEC504-CTF/1-OSINT-and-Recon/OSINT-and-Recon-Writeup.md

 * Challenge - What convention does ISS Playlist use for username creation?
 * Points - 2

-At the company page, hover over the names to see the email and the convention for usernames.
+At the company page, I hover over the names to see the email and the convention for usernames.

 ![Username-Format-Reconnaissance-1](https://github.com/user-attachments/assets/2cdb463c-d17b-4f5f-8ee0-7b6e29d79a1b)